NoizeRMD/cordova-plugin-adyen-sdk/README.md

     environment: "test", // or "live", default "test"
     currencyCode: "EUR",
     amount: 123, // in minor units (cents), so 123 in this case is "EUR 1,23"
-    paymentMethodsConfiguration: {}, // this element is currently ignored
+    paymentMethodsConfiguration: {}, // configuration for payment methods (like card, applepay, googlepay)

     onSubmit: function (state) { // called after the user picks a payment method from the list
       // while this function is processing, keep the drop-in open